 Defending Media Freedom and Pluralism

-- Independent monitoring of media pluralism: Pilot implementation of the Media pluralism Monitor (MFM).
-The European Commission awarded grants for the Centre for Media Pluralism and Media Freedom (CMPF) to further develop the MPM and to conduct Pilot implementations of the “Media pluralism Monitor” (MPM).
-Nine countries were selected in 2014, the nineteen others were covered in 2015.
+- Independent monitoring of media pluralism: The European Commission awarded grants for the Centre for Media Pluralism and Media Freedom (CMPF) to further develop and implement of the “Media pluralism Monitor” (MPM).

 Council Conclusions on Media Freedom and Pluralism